Senior Lecturer and Basic Course Director

-Ms. Baynham is excited to represent Arts and Humanities as a member of the Academic Senate, as well as a member of the National Communication Association (NCA).
-She also has nine years of experience in Career Services at UT Dallas, specializing in developing and managing experiential learning programs for undergraduate and graduate students.
+I am proud to represent Arts and Humanities as a member of the Academic Senate, as well as a member of the National Communication Association (NCA).
+I also have eight years of experience in Career Services at UT Dallas, specializing in developing and managing experiential learning programs for undergraduate and graduate students.

-Ms. Baynham has industry experience as well, with an expertise in program management, marketing, internal/external relationship development, and hiring and managing highly qualified employees.
+I have industry experience as well, with expertise in program management, marketing, internal/external relationship development, and hiring and managing highly qualified employees.

 Recent Courses: View courses taught by Karen Baynham